Frequently Asked Questions

 Please note that if you and a friend(s) wish to set up pitch next to each other you must book the same time slot and arrive at the gate together.
 We are unable to wait for friends to arrive later or reserve spaces for people wishing to be together but arriving separately.
 Please arrange with your friends to meet up offsite and drive in together.
 Once onsite tell our parking staff that you are together and they will ensure (to the best of their ability and within logisitical possibility) that you are placed together.

-The only time this is not possible is when sellers arrive very much later than their time slot or very close to 1pm when we are almost full and sometimes cannot accommodate.
+The only time this is not possible is when sellers arrive very much later than their time slot or very close to our cut off time of 12.30pm when we are almost full and sometimes cannot accommodate.

 Battersea is floodlit for us during the darker winter months.
 Huge flood lights come on as it begins to get dark so that sellers can still see to pack up.